-A. The CPAs are effective on April 1 each year for employees who are paid semi-monthly and in March for employees who are paid bi-weekly.
+21 A. The CPAs are effective on April 1 each year for employees who are paid semi-monthly 22 and in March for employees who are paid bi-weekly.

+Q.

-· · 1 Q. How are base pay increases determined for union employees?
-2 A. Union base pay increases are addressed in each union's contract.
-Test year union 3 wages were determined by applying the union contract wage increases.
-The unions 4 and contract expiration dates are as follows: 5 Local Union 702 of the International Brotherhood of Electrical Workers ("Local") 6 702").
-The current contract runs through June 30, 2022.
-7 Chauffeurs, Teamsters, Warehousemen and Helpers Local Union No. 135 8 ("Local 135").
-The current contract runs through September 23, 2021.
-9 The Local 702 and Local 135 union contracts have an annual increase of 3% and 2.5% 10 respectively for the duration of each contract.
-11 12 Q. Is a 3% annual base pay increase for non-union employees for 2021 reasonable?
-13 A. Yes.
+How are base pay increases determined for union employees?

+25 A. Union base pay increases are addressed by contract.
+Test year union wages were determined by applying a wage increase of 3%.
+The last signed contract of Local Union 1393 of the International Brotherhood of Electrical Workers, AFL-CIO ("I.B.E.W.") and United Steel, Paper and Forestry, Manufacturing, Energy, Allied Industrial and Service Workers International Union AFL-CIO, on behalf of Local 12213 and Local 7441 ("U.S.W."), expired December 1, 2020.
+As of the time of my testimony, a new union contract had not yet been signed; however, on November 30, 2020, union members had ratified a negotiated labor agreement, which included an annual increase of 3%.

+Q.

+Is a 3% annual base pay increase for non-union employees for 2021 reasonable?

+Yes.
 Base pay is the foundation of total pay.
-Base pay recognizes the job being 14 performed and how it is valued in the competitive job market.
-As noted previously, 15 CenterPoint uses a market-based approach to set pay levels.
-The annual CPA is part 16 of CenterPoint's total compensation approach that ensures that pay is sufficient to 17 attract, retain and engage the talent necessary to provide safe, reliable and efficient 18 operations throughout the Company's service territory.
-19 20 B. Incentive Compensation 21 22 Q. Please generally describe the Company's incentive compensation program.
-23 A. Generally, all employees who work for, or support, the Company are eligible to receive 24 incentive pay.
+Base pay recognizes the job being performed and how it is valued in the competitive job market.
+As noted previously, CenterPoint uses a market-based approach to set pay levels.
+The annual CPA is part of CenterPoint's total compensation approach that ensures that pay is sufficient to attract, retain and engage the talent necessary to provide safe, reliable and efficient operations throughout the Company's service territory.

+B. Incentive Compensation

+Q. Please generally describe the Company's incentive compensation program.

+Generally, all employees who work for, or support, the Company are eligible to receive incentive pay.
 This includes operations employees who maintain our distribution lines, connect gas service to customer homes, inspect the Company's system, read customers' meters and employees who handle customer service calls.
 Employees who further support the Company include billing processing agents and the employees who provide safety and other operations-related training programs.
 CenterPoint provides incentive compensation in the form of STI and LTI.